 The couple received a successful partner visa determination, allowing them to relocate to Australia and live together.

-For all your visa enquiries including questions on the 820 partner visa, speak to our Australian migration agent on +61 468 838 899.
+For more information on Partner visa divorce requirements including questions on the 820 partner visa, speak to our Australian migration agent here